LUXTACO/Brwler/README.md

 1. Clone this repository to your local machine or download the source code.

-2. Open the `config.cfg` file and provide the necessary configurations, such as your Discord webhook URL for notifications and any other preferences.

-3. Run the `coin_farmer_bot.py` script using Python 3: `python coin_farmer_bot.py`.
+2. Run the `main.py` script using Python 3: `python main.py`.

-4. The bot will automatically launch the Brawlhalla game, detect matches, add bots, choose a legend, and start farming coins.

-5. Sit back, relax, and let the bot do the work.
+4. Sit back, relax, and let the bot do the work.
 You can monitor the bot's progress and receive notifications through the console or Discord, depending on your configuration.

-6. Enjoy the fruits of your automated coin farming as your in-game wealth grows!
+5. Enjoy the fruits of your automated coin farming as your in-game wealth grows!

 ## Important Notes